Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Security analysis

 \subsubsection{Resistance against Bob-impersonation attacks}

 Firstly, let us consider an adversary not knowing $\mathbf{F}$, and performing a straightforward man-in-the-middle attack \cite{straightforward}.
 For each incoming pulse, the probability of measuring the right DoF is $\frac{1}{2}$, thus leading to an expected QBER lower bounded by $\frac{1}{4}> \mu$.
 Secondly, notice that only eavesdropping the used quantum channel provides no information about $\mathbf{F}$.
-However, this combined with the disclosure of $\xi$-choices and the information reconciliation scheme–both of which are public by design–may compromise the secrecy of $\mathbf{F}$.
-Desirably, the 5th phase of our scheme ensures that, even with full knowledge of $\mathbf{F}$, the probability of correctly forging Bob is roughly lower than $\frac{1}{2^\omega}$.
-That is, an attacker knowing $\mathbf{F}$, prior to its update, and aiming to impersonate Bob, measures with a high probability $p > 1-\frac{1}{2^\omega}$ the wrong DoF for, at least, one complete subset of $\nu$ pulses.
-Hence, the expected QBER for the corresponding segment is $\frac{1}{2}> \mu$.
+However, such an eavesdropping combined with the disclosure of the choices of each $\xi$ and the information reconciliation scheme—both of which are public by design—may compromise the secrecy of $\mathbf{F}$.
+Desirably, the 5th phase of our scheme ensures that, even with full knowledge of $\mathbf{F}$, the probability of correctly forging Bob is roughly equal to $\frac{1}{2^\omega}$.
+That is, an attacker knowing $\mathbf{F}$, prior to its update, and aiming to impersonate Bob, measures with a high probability $p = 1-\frac{1}{2^\omega}$ the wrong DoF for, at least, one complete subset of $\nu$ pulses.
+Hence, the expected QBER for such a subset is $\frac{1}{2}> \mu$.